lewisnkwo/personal-site/app/tutorials/004-the-usages-of-react-hooks-3.md

 const [state, dispatch] = useReducer(favouritePostsReducer, defaultState);
 ```

 After destructing the output from `useReducer`, we now have access to the current state, and our `dispatch` function.
-We will use this function to dispatch actions (that tell us how to update our state) in our reducer.
+We will use this function to dispatch 'actions' (that tell us how to update our state) in our reducer.

 Let's create two simple buttons that will 'Add' & 'Remove' a favourite post on a user.
 Once a user clicks on them, they will call `addFavouritePost` & `removeFavouritePost` that will dispatch our actions respectively: